Official: Multiple deaths in shooting at San Jose railyard | Business

 Santa Clara County sheriff's spokesman Deputy Russell Davis said that he could not specify the number of dead and wounded or describe how the suspect died.

-The shooting took place at a light rail facility that is next door to the sheriff's department and across a freeway from the airport.
+The shooting took place around 6:30 a.m. at a light rail facility next door to the sheriff's department and across a freeway from the airport.
 The facility is a transit control center that stores trains and has a maintenance yard.

+Davis said he did not know the type of weapon used or whether the shooting happened indoors or outdoors.
+He said the victims include Valley Transportation Authority employees.

 The VTA provides bus, light rail and other transit services throughout Santa Clara County, the largest in the Bay Area and home to Silicon Valley.